Call Us for a Free Consultation

 1. Consultation: Meet with an experienced criminal defense attorney to determine eligibility and guide you through the process.

-2. Petition Filing: Submit the required legal forms and documentation to the court.
+2. Petition filing: Submit the required legal forms and documentation to the court.

-3. Court Approval: A judge reviews your petition and decides whether to grant the sealing request.
+3. Court approval: A judge reviews your petition and decides whether to grant the sealing request.

 4. Finalization: If approved, your record will no longer appear in most background checks.